General Electric Splits into Three Companies, GE Aerospace Stock Up 100%

 About GE

 General Electric Company, doing business as GE Aerospace, is a global aerospace propulsion, services, and systems company.
-The Company has an installed base of approximately 45,000 commercial and 25,000 military aircraft engines.
-The Company operates through two segments: Commercial Engines & Services and Defense & Propulsion Technologies.
-The Commercial Engines & Services segment designs, develops, manufactures and services jet engines for commercial airframes, as well as business aviation and aeroderivative applications.
-Its services include maintenance, repair and overhaul (MRO) of engines and the sale of spare parts and offers services under a variety of arrangements.
-The Defense & Propulsion Technologies segment provides defense engines and critical aircraft systems and consists of its Defense & Systems and Propulsion & Additive Technologies businesses.
+It has an installed base of over 50,000 commercial and 30,000 military aircraft engines.
+Its segment includes Commercial Engines & Services and Defense & Propulsion Technologies.
+Commercial Engines & Services segment designs, develops, manufactures and services jet engines for commercial airframes, as well as business aviation and aeroderivative applications.
+Its services include maintenance, repair and overhaul of engines and the sale of spare parts and offers services under a variety of arrangements such as long-term service agreements, spare parts agreements or time and material contracts.
+Defense & Propulsion Technologies segment provides defense engines and critical aircraft systems and consists of Defense & Systems and Propulsion & Additive Technologies businesses.
 Its portfolio of brands includes Avio Aero, Unison, Dowty Propellers and Colibrium Additive.

 About the author